When someone mentions tablets, there's a good chance you think of the iPad.

 Cons: No storage expansion options, not as portable as smaller models, no headphone jack

-The screen isn't just larger than the iPad 10.2, but it also includes ProMotion and TrueTone -- two technologies designed to improve the smoothness of motion on the screen and optimize the color based on your surroundings.
+The screen isn't just larger than the iPad 10.2 (2020), but it also includes TrueTone -- Apple's technology designed to optimize the display's color based on your surroundings.

-Of course, the tablet can play just as hard as it works, so if you're looking to play the latest mobile games at full settings, the iPad Pro 11 has you covered there as well.
+Of course, the tablet can play just as hard as it works, so if you're looking to play the latest mobile games at full settings, the iPad Air (2020) has you covered there as well.

 Best Luxury iPad, Best iPad for Graphics and Video Work, Best iPad to Replace a Laptop

-Pros: Massive display, 2nd Gen Apple Pen support, quad-speaker audio, TrueTone color, ProMotion, LiDAR scanner
+Pros: Massive display, 2nd Gen Apple Pen support, quad-speaker audio, TrueTone colour, ProMotion, LiDAR scanner

 Cons: No storage expansion option, no headphone jack, not pocket or bag friendly